casteer/casteer.github.io/software/cad_design/index.md

 # Computer-Aided Design

-I just like building, making and testing sensors and mechnical curiousities.
+I just like building, making and testing sensors and mechanical curiousities.

 ## An automatic artificial muscle winding system